 Suggestion: I use softshell in this article, so I didn't have to clean the cutting edges.
 If you are sewing from a fabric that frays (or you do not like the raw edges from an aesthetic point of view), simply clean the cutting edges each time you finish a seam.

-Note: The process of sewing this jacket has many steps, and because I want less skilled seamstresses to be able to sew it too, there are more than 200 photos in this sewing tutorial.
+Note: The process of sewing this jacket has many steps, and because I want less skilled sewers to be able to sew it too, there are more than 200 photos in this sewing tutorial.
 So as not to overwhelm you (and your web browser), I have placed some photos in galleries.
 You can click the thumbnails and view the full-size photos so that you can see all the necessary details.

 My tip: I also summarized the sewing process in this video tutorial.
 If you prefer videos, I recommend watching this video tutorial, but I must warn you that it is not very detailed.
-Beginners and less experienced seamstresses will probably prefer the step-by-step photo tutorial below.
+Beginners and less experienced sewers will probably prefer the step-by-step photo tutorial below.

 1. Position & prepare the pieces